MungSirfalas/facial_emotion_recognition/README.md

 # msc_ai_thesis_fer
-Repository for a facial expression recognition system developed as thesis project for a MSc. in Artificial Intelligence
+Repository for a simple facial expression recognition app.
+The app was developed as thesis project for a MSc. in Artificial Intelligence at Univeridad Internacional de La Rioja.